 Don’t worry this is not an existential dilemma so please humour me by reading on…

 I’m James Gurd, the Owner of Digital Juggler.
-I’ve been working in E-commerce for over 10 years and made the move to run my own business back in 2009 when I realised how much fun it could be to work direct with Clients instead of through an agency.
+I’ve been working in ecommerce for >12 years and made the move to run my own business back in 2009 when I realised how much fun it could be to work direct with Clients instead of through an agency.
 I love what I do and hopefully that shows in the satisfaction of my Clients and the results I deliver.

-I provide E-commerce advice, support & guidance, working with a network of talented independent consultants and specialist agencies to help Clients find the right skills to deliver projects on time and to budget.
+I provide ecommerce advice, support & guidance, working with a network of talented freelancers and independent consultants to help Clients find the right skills to deliver projects on time and to budget.
 I work as an extension of your team to help you turn ideas into realistic plans (and use my experience to come up with ideas for you).